-- (1) Mr. Jalbert was not an executive officer in fiscal 2016.
-In fiscal 2016, Mr. Jalbert was our Vice President, Chief Accounting Officer.
-In March 2017, Mr. Jalbert was promoted to Chief Financial Officer and became an executive officer. - (2) In connection with Mr. Jalbert's promotion, we evaluated his fiscal 2017 total target compensation against our compensation peer group, as to individual elements and as to total compensation to determine whether any changes should be made.
-We also took into consideration the compensation terms we entered into with Kurt Abkemeier, who was our Chief Financial Officer until March 2017, and who had joined our company in September 2016.
-Mr. Jalbert's base salary prior to his promotion was \$270,504 and his target bonus was \$108,202. - (3) Represents cash payable upon achievement of target performance under our Corporate Bonus Plan.
-Based on the performance under the Corporate Bonus Plan, Mr. Jalbert earned 115% of his fiscal 2017 target bonus. - (4) As part of his promotion to Chief Financial Officer, Mr. Jalbert received an annual equity award of \$1,000,000 consisting of 50% PSUs under our Long-Term Incentive Plan, 30% time-based RSUs and 20% stock options. - (5) RSUs vest in equal installments every six months over three years beginning on October 1, 2017. - (6) Stock options vest in equal installments every six months over four years beginning on October 1, 2017. - (7) PSUs issued to our executive officers under our Long-Term Incentive Plan are subject to three-year relative total stockholder return performance measures - (8) Represents a one-time award of RSUs subject to three-year cliff vesting, subject to continued employment.
-The vesting of all or part of this award may be accelerated in the event of a change in control or involuntary termination.
+- (1) Mr. Jalbert was promoted to Chief Financial Officer in March 2017.
+Prior to that time, he served as our Vice President, Chief Accounting Officer.
+In connection with Mr. Jalbert's promotion, we entered into an employment agreement with Mr. Jalbert setting forth the terms of his compensation described above. - (2) Mr. Jalbert's base salary prior to his promotion was \$270,504 and his target bonus was \$108,202. - (3) Represents cash payable upon achievement of target performance under our Corporate Bonus Plan.
+Based on the performance under the Corporate Bonus Plan, Mr. Jalbert earned 115% of his fiscal 2017 target bonus. - (4) As part of his promotion to Chief Financial Officer, Mr. Jalbert received an annual equity award of \$1,000,000 consisting of 50% PSUs under our Long-Term Incentive Plan, 30% time-based RSUs and 20% stock options. - (5) RSUs vest in equal installments every six months over three years beginning on October 1, 2017. - (6) Stock options vest in equal installments every six months over four years beginning on October 1, 2017. - (7) PSUs issued to our executive officers under our Long-Term Incentive Plan are subject to three-year relative total shareholder return performance measures. - (8) Represents a one-time award of RSUs granted in connection with Mr. Jalbert's becoming our Chief Financial Officer.
+These RSUs are subject to three-year cliff vesting, subject to continued employment.
+The vesting of all or part of this award may be accelerated in the event of a change in control or involuntary termination. - (9) We evaluated Mr. Jalbert's fiscal 2017 target annual cash compensation against our compensation peer group to determine whether any changes should be made.
+We determined that Mr. Jalbert's target annual cash compensation was in line with the market data and made no changes for fiscal 2018. - (10) Represents cash payable upon achievement of target performance under our Corporate Bonus Plan.
+Based on company performance, Mr. Jalbert earned 62% of his bonus for fiscal 2018.